-There are a range of factors which contribute to the development of green/sustainable finance rules and standards.
+A number of factors contribute to the development of green/sustainable finance rules and standards.
 For the EU, in particular, it is clear that the taxonomy and other regulatory measures relating to financial regulation are designed to change behavior, and accelerate the transition to a low or zero carbon economy.
 And the EU describes itself as a leader in these efforts.
 But addressing greenwashing, and ensuring that if investors want to invest in climate friendly investments they are provided with accurate information on which to base their decisions, is another important objective of regulation, so rules about disclosures of climate related information are a component of securities regulation.